jordanorelli/fsnoop/README.md

 fsnoop snoops on your files

-ran on its own with no arguments, fsnoop will report all file modification events.
+ran on its own with no arguments, fsnoop will report all file modification events in the current directory.

 here's a sample session run from `/tmp/snoop`.
 Lines that start with `#` were run in a separate shell: